How the government, central bank, and commercial banks work together to create money.

 Reserves

 Reserves refer to the funds that commercial banks and governments hold at the central bank.
-You will sometimes see them referred to as “bank money” or “financial-sector money” because only the federal government and commercial banks can hold reserves.
+You will sometimes see them referred to as “bank money” because only commercial banks and the federal government can hold reserves.
 The central bank manages the total supply of reserves available to the banking system.
 The Fed usually increases reserves by loaning money to commercial banks or purchasing assets in the open market.

 For the government and commercial banks, reserves are an asset.
 For the central bank, reserves are a liability.